bozanomer/AutomatisationSystemSearchingJob/README.md

-# Linkedin Data with Selenium
+#  An Automatisation System  Searching Job in Berlin
  An automatisation system for withdrawing Linkedin data by using Selenium webdriver.

 linkedinsearchingjob file: I alwasy was having a look jobs requiring Python skills in Berlin and that small project created an automatisation system that directly goes to Linkedin and search jobs that requires Python in Berlin by using my Linkedin credentials.